Shivap-17/date-library/README.md

 # Date Library
-Providing a features as date functions.
+Providing few features of date functions.
 Like, add/substract days from date, date comparision and etc

 **The Library can do the following operations**
 - Add a number of days to a date